9th Circuit Revives Bad Faith Claim Applying a Broad “Permissive Use” Standard

 On appeal, the 9th Circuit took a more pragmatic and realistic approach in its interpretation of “permissive use.”
 It found that “permissive use” includes minor deviations from the specific permission granted.
 The Court was persuaded that “[i]f a driver’s usage is permissive in accordance with these references, it will not be defeated by reference to the unreasonableness of the driver’s conduct, including consumption of alcoholic beverages, when the accident occurs.”

 The Court applied this rule and found that Foutz’s use was either within the scope of her permitted use or a minor deviation, both of which would still be within the scope of the permissive use coverage.

 This broad interpretation of permissive use coverage could affect insurance claims going forward.
-For an accurate answer as to whether an accident would be considered a “permissive use” under a specific insurance policy—or whether your insurance might apply to an auto claim, consult with a car accident attorney in Phoenix 602.530.8400.
+For an accurate answer as to whether an accident would be considered a “permissive use” under a specific insurance policy—or whether your insurance might apply to an auto claim, consult with a Phoenix car accident attorney.
+Contact Gallagher & Kennedy at 602.530.8400.